mj-amin-ece/Advanced-Programming/README.md

 ---

 ### Assignment 3
-- **Focus:** Neural Networks and Model Evaluation
+- **Focus:** Neural Networks and Result Management
 - **Description:**
-  This assignment involves building and training a neural network.
-You will implement the neural network class, train the model on datasets, and evaluate the performance of the network.
-Tasks include comparing multiple networks and finding the optimal one for classification.
+  This assignment involves building a neural network class and managing results.
+Key tasks include:
+  - Training multiple networks with varying hidden layers and comparing their performance.
+  - Using CSV files to load datasets and evaluate the trained models.
+  - Displaying comparisons between predicted and actual values.

 ---

 ### Assignment 4
-- **Focus:** Custom Data Structures (Doubly Circular Linked Lists)
+- **Focus:** Doubly Circular Linked Lists and Custom Data Structures
 - **Description:**
-  The focus here is on implementing a priority doubly circular linked list for managing student objects.
-The list allows operations such as searching, sorting, and maintaining student scores for homework, exams, and projects.
+  This assignment focuses on implementing a **Priority Doubly Circular Linked List** to manage student data.
+Tasks include:
+  - Creating a list that stores students' homework, midterm, and project grades.
+  - Implementing search, display, and dynamic modification of the list.
+  - Prioritizing students based on calculated values.

 ---

 ### Assignment 5
-- **Focus:** Midterm Retake and Enhancement
+- **Focus:** Midterm Retake and Improvement
 - **Description:**
-  This assignment allows students to retake the midterm exam with modifications.
-It is aimed at enhancing students' understanding of previously covered material and improving their exam scores.
+  This assignment allows students to retake the midterm exam with slight modifications.
+Students who wish to improve their grades must complete the exam and submit their work by the specified deadline.

 ---

 ### Assignment 6
-- **Focus:** Object-Oriented Design for Storehouse Management
+- **Focus:** Storehouse Management System with Object-Oriented Design
 - **Description:**
-  This assignment focuses on designing a storehouse management system using object-oriented programming.
-You will create classes for different goods (e.g., food, appliances) and manage customer assets, along with implementing features such as iterators, smart pointers, and function pointers.
+  This assignment involves designing a storehouse management system using object-oriented programming.
+Key tasks include:
+  - Creating a hierarchy of goods (BasicGoods, Food, Material, Appliance).
+  - Managing customer assets in the storehouse.
+  - Implementing advanced object-oriented features like constructors, destructors, and preventing object copying.

 ---

 ### Assignment 7
-- **Focus:** Face Recognition with Principal Component Analysis (PCA)
+- **Focus:** Face Recognition using Principal Component Analysis (PCA)
 - **Description:**
-  This assignment involves building a face recognition system using the eigenfaces method.
-Tasks include:
+  This assignment involves building a face recognition system using the eigenfaces method, which applies Principal Component Analysis (PCA) to a dataset of faces.
+The key tasks include:
-  - Preprocessing face images using the `loadImage` function.
+  - Implementing the `loadImage` function to load and preprocess face images.
-  - Applying PCA for dimensionality reduction and generating eigenfaces.
+  - Using PCA to reduce dimensionality and extract the most relevant eigenfaces.
-  - Implementing k-Nearest Neighbors (k-NN) for classifying new faces based on Euclidean distances.
+  - Implementing a k-Nearest Neighbors (k-NN) algorithm to classify new faces based on the nearest eigenfaces.

 ---

 ### Assignment 8
 - **Focus:** Functional Programming and Python Decorators
 - **Description:**
-  This assignment introduces functional programming concepts in Python.
-You will implement custom decorators such as `timeit`, `noexcept`, and `static_vars`, and complete additional exercises to deepen your understanding of functional programming.
+  This assignment introduces advanced Python features such as functional programming and decorators.
+The tasks include:
+  - Writing one-liner functions without loops or list comprehensions using `map`, `filter`, and `reduce`.
+  - Implementing Python decorators like `timeit` to measure execution time, `noexcept` to catch and handle exceptions, and `static_vars` to add static variables to functions.

 ---